-As a smaller reporting company under the NASDAQ rules we are only required to maintain a board of directors comprised of at least 50% independent directors, and an audit committee of at least two members, comprised solely of independent directors who also meet the requirements of Rule 10A-3 under the Securities Exchange Act of 1934.
+Under the NASDAQ rules we are only required to maintain a board of directors comprised of at least 50% independent directors, and an audit committee of at least two members, comprised solely of independent directors who also meet the requirements of Rule 10A-3 under the Securities Exchange Act of 1934.
 There are no membership qualifications for directors.
 Further, there are no share ownership qualifications for directors unless so fixed by us in a general meeting.
 There are no other arrangements or understandings pursuant to which our directors are selected or nominated.

 There is no formal requirement under the Company's memorandum and articles of association mandating that we hold an annual meeting of our shareholders.
-However, notwithstanding the foregoing, we intend to hold such meetings on our annual meeting to, among other things, elect our directors.
+However, notwithstanding the foregoing, we intend to hold such annual meetings to, among other things, elect our directors.
+We plan to hold our next annual shareholders meeting on the first quarter of 2020.

 While it may be deemed a "controlled company" under the NASDAQ Marketplace Rules (specifically, as defined in Rule 5615(c)), the Company does not intend to avail itself of the corporate governance exemptions afforded to a controlled company under the NASDAQ Marketplace Rules.
-Similarly, the Company intends to comply with all applicable NASDAQ corporate governance requirements irrespective of its "foreign private issues" status.
+Similarly, the Company intends to comply with all applicable NASDAQ corporate governance requirements irrespective of its "foreign private issuer" status.

 Our board plays a significant role in our risk oversight.
 The board makes all relevant Company decisions.
 As such, it is important for us to have our Chief Executive Officer serve on the board as he plays key roles in the risk oversight or the Company.
-As a smaller reporting company with a small board of directors, we believe it is appropriate to have the involvement and input of all of our directors in risk oversight matters.
+As a company with a small board of directors, we believe it is appropriate to have the involvement and input of all of our directors in risk oversight matters.